alemar11/ios-watchos-tvos-macos-resources/README.md

 * [OpenSim](https://github.com/luosheng/OpenSim) - OpenSim is an open source alternative for SimPholders, written in Swift.
 * [Project-RainMan](https://github.com/Mav3r1ck/Project-RainMan) - Open Source Weather App created with Swift.
 * [ReviewTime](https://github.com/nthegedus/ReviewTime) - Review Time is an open source app for iOS written in Swift that show the average review times for iOS and the Mac Apps using data crowdsourced from AppReviewTime.
+* [Sentiments](https://github.com/kyleweiner/Sentiments) - Sentiments is an iOS app written in Swift that analyzes text for positive or negative sentiment.
 * [Swiflytics](https://github.com/aciidb0mb3r/Swiflytics) - Live Google Analytics.
 * [Tropos](https://github.com/thoughtbot/Tropos) - Weather and Forecasts for Humans.
 * [WatchKit-Apps](https://github.com/kostiakoval/WatchKit-Apps) - Tutorials app for WatchKit. ⌚️